hpehl/quarkus-grpc-extension/README.md

 # Quarkus gRPC Extension

-Extension which starts a [gRPC](https://grpc.io/) server and registers gRPC services and interceptos:

-- Services have to be annotated with `io.quarkus.grpc.GrpcService`
-- Interceptors have to be annotated with `io.quarkus.grpc.GrpcInterceptor`
+Extension to write and deploy [gRPC](https://grpc.io/) services and interceptors.
+Use `@GrpcService` to annotate your services and `@GrpcInterceptor` to mark interceptors.
+During deployment all services and interceptors are picked up and registered aganst a gRPC server.